 As a lender, we also require a conveyancer to act on our behalf.
 We will use the same conveyancer as you, who will complete the legal work required for our purposes, as well as your own.
 This is called dual representation, as we are both being represented by the same conveyancer.
 This is often the fastest and most cost-effective method, as opposed to separate representation where we would have different conveyancers representing us.

-In order to do act on our behalf, we would require that the conveyancer used meets our requirements and is a member of our conveyancing panel.
+In order to act on our behalf, we would require that the conveyancer used meets our requirements and is a member of our conveyancing panel.
 You can view our conveyancing panel here.
-If the firm you wish to use is not yet on our panel, they are able to apply to join.

 Did this answer your question?